edCaccamo/Mock_Website_Sprout-N-Grow/README.md

 # Mock_Website_Sprout-N-Grow
-Mock Website for a local Gardening Company
+Mock Website for a local Gardening Company created by Ed Caccamo
+- Demonstrates usage of HTML and CSS